nsynkde/Tilda/README.md

 * Ctrl C + V for copy and paste at CTI Position.
 * Ctrl Z + Y for undo / redo.

+Limit moving of clips to X and Y with Ctrl and Alt keys.

 ### Trimming

 Clips have handles to trim their start and end, fade in and out and source in point and duration values.